Semi-periphery countries: 1300–1450

-Following increases in population and commerce in Western Europe in the thirteenth century, the feudal system met severe economic difficulties in the fourteenth and early fifteenth centuries.
-This decline in development was caused by a combination of the decline in agricultural production, the shrinking economy that had already hit its peak within the current feudal structure, and the devastating effects of the Black Plague epidemic.
-The regression of Western Europe into the semi-periphery and periphery allowed for the rise of the trading powers of Italy, most notably Genoa and Venice.
+Following increases in population and commerce in Western Europe in the 13th century, the feudal system met severe economic difficulties in the 14th and the early 15th centuries.
+The decline in development was caused by a combination of the decline in agricultural production, the shrinking economy that had already hit its peak within the current feudal structure, and the devastating effects of the Black Plague pandemic.
+The regression of Western Europe into semi-periphery and periphery allowed for the rise of the trading powers of Italy, most notably Genoa and Venice.
 These Italian city-states took advantage of their established trade connections with the Mongol Empire, the Far East, the Middle East, and the other Mediterranean powers to maintain their growth despite the economic failures of their European trade partners.
 Genoa and Venice had influence beyond their trade channels.
 Both were instrumental in the Crusades through their provisions of troops, transport vessels, and naval ships.
-Genoa also assisted the Byzantine Empire when it helped recapture the capital, Constantinople, in the late thirteenth century.
+Genoa also assisted the Byzantine Empire by helping it recapture its capital, Constantinople, in the late 13th century.
 The Byzantine Empire took advantage of its strategic position along various trade routes and the decline of Western Europe to rise to core status until its fall in 1453.

 During this time period, Genoa and Venice developed forms of laissez-faire government and institutions that are viewed as precursors to modern capitalism.
-Despite these advances in influence and entrepreneurship, Genoa and Venice suffered from the crippling effects of the Black Plague, as much of the rest of Europe had before them.
-Venice was able to survive due to its connection with the Southern trade route, though her strength was much reduced by the middle of the fifteenth century.
-Genoa never fully recovered from the Black Death and its defeat at the hands of Venice in the late fourteenth century.
-The decline of Genoa and the shift in Venice's focus to the Red Sea trade route left the western Mediterranean and the Atlantic open to Portugal and Spain, who were already better positioned geographically to control Atlantic trade routes.
+Despite those advances in influence and entrepreneurship, Genoa and Venice suffered from the crippling effects of the Black Plague as much of the rest of Europe before them.
+Venice survived because of its connection with the Southern trade route, but its strength had been much reduced by the mid-15th century.
+Genoa never fully recovered from the Black Death and its defeat at the hands of Venice in the late 14th century.
+The decline of Genoa and the shift in Venice's focus to the Red Sea trade route left the western Mediterranean and the Atlantic open to Portugal and Spain, which were already better positioned geographically to control Atlantic trade routes.